cybercdh/phishfinder/README.md

 # phishfinder

 ## Overview
-The tool will traverse a url path to find open directories.
+The tool will traverse a URL path to find open directories.
 If found, it will then look for any zip/txt/exe files and download them.
 The likelihood is these files will contain the phishing source code, victim logs and possibly malware.
-You can supply a list of urls in a text file, or by default the code will connect to phishtank and parse the latest known urls.
+You can supply a list of urls in a text file, or by default the code will connect to phishtank and parse the latest known phishing urls.

 Additionally, the tool will also attempt to guess the name of the .zip, as commonly this is the same as the current URI folder, e.g.